kiariendegwa/SDC-term-3/Path-Planning-Project/ModelDocumentation.md

 ```
 ## Future work
 Given the time constraints other lane changing logic could have been coded into the vehicle to optimize
 its speed around the track.
+There was an issue finding empty lanes, but given a couple of hrs this would have served as nice lane
+change indicator.

 Other methods include using a neural network for behavioural cloning given the sensor fusion data and training data and using a deep Q-learner to optimize model parameters, again using the sensor fusion data as areward signal.
 The reward signal being the average speed of the vehicle per km of the track.